meakbiyik/vscode-r-test-adapter/README.md

 ## Requirements

 This extension expects `Rscript` to be in the path, or pointed with the `RTestAdapter.RscriptPath` setting, and requires `devtools>=2.3.2` to be installed for the environment Rscript is connected to.
-No other dependencies are expected.
+Additionally, install and enable the [R Debugger](https://marketplace.visualstudio.com/items/?itemName=RDebugger.r-debugger) extension in order to enable test case debugging.